 Through FHA, HUD insures single family loans under the National Housing Act (12 U.S.C.
-1701 et seq.).
-HUD guarantees section 184 loans for Indian housing under the Housing and Community Development Act of 1992 (12 U.S.C.
-1715z-13a) (Section 184 guaranteed loans) and guarantees section 184A loans for Native Hawaiian housing under the Housing and Community Development Act of 1992 (1715z-13b) (Section 184A guaranteed loans).
-Although section 129C(b)(3)(B)(ii)(I) of TILA specifically references mortgages insured by HUD under the National Housing Act, HUD submits that Section 184 guaranteed loans and Section 184A guaranteed loans were intended to be covered.
-While Section 184 guaranteed loans and Section 184A guaranteed loans are authorized by the Housing and Community Development Act of 1992, their authorizing sections of the 1992 law are codified in the National Housing Act.
+1701 et seg.).
+HUD guarantees section 184 loans for Indian housing under the Housing and Community Development Act of 1992 (U.S.C.
+1715z-13a) (Section 184 guaranteed loans) and guarantees section 184A loans for Native Hawaiian hou under the Housing and Community Development Act of 1992 (1715z-13b) (Section 184A guaranteed loans).
+Alti section 129C(b)(3)(B)(ii)(I) of TILA specifically references mortgages insured by HUD under the National Housin HUD submits that Section 184 guaranteed loans and Section 184A guaranteed loans were intended to be cover While Section 184 guaranteed loans and Section 184A guaranteed loans are authorized by the Housing and Community Development Act of 1992, their authorizing sections of the 1992 law are codified in the National Hou Act.
 They are codified at 12 U.S.C.
 1715z-13a and 1715z-13b, respectively.
-In addition, the direction to all four Federal agencies in section 129C(b)(3)(B)(ii) is to prescribe regulations defining the "types" (plural) of loans they insure, guarantee, or administer that are qualified mortgages, and this proposed rule follows that direction.
-Mortgages insured under the National Housing Act are only one type of mortgage product and, therefore, subclause (I) covers only a portion of the overall scope of section 129C(b)(3)(B)(ii), creating some ambiguity as to its scope.
+In addition, the direction to all four F agencies in section 129C(b)(3)(B)(ii) is to prescribe regulations defining the "types" (plural) of loans they insure, guarantee, or administer that are gualified mortgages, and this proposed rule follows that direction.
+Mortgages in under the National Housing Act are only one type of mortgage product and, therefore, subclause (I) covers only portion of the overall scope of section 129C(b)(3)(B)(ii), creating some ambiguity as to its scope.
 HUD reads the reference to the National Housing Act as being exemplary, and not being an exclusive, limiting provision.
-The more limiting reading would undercut the intent present in the broader language directing agencies to make qualified mortgage determinations for the types, without qualification, of the loans they insure, guarantee, or administer.
-HUD,
+The m limiting reading would undercut the intent present in the broader language directing agencies to make qualified mortgage determinations for the types, without qualification, of the loans they insure, guarantee, or administer.
+HUD, therefore, interprets the more general language of this provision to permit HUD to define types of mortgage besides those insured under the National Housing Act as qualified mortgages.